deckhouse/deckhouse/ee/modules/030-cloud-provider-vcd/docs/FAQ.md

 ---
-title: "Cloud provider — vCloud Director: FAQ"
+title: "Cloud provider — VMware Cloud Director: FAQ"
 ---

 ## How do I create a hybrid cluster?

-A hybrid cluster combines bare metal and vCloud Director nodes.
+A hybrid cluster combines bare metal and VMware Cloud Director nodes.
 To create such a cluster, you will need an L2 network between all nodes of the cluster.

 To create a hybrid cluster, you need to: